-Hills are a great way to build strength and get in a workout without having to run too long or too hard.
+Hills are a great way to build strength and get in a workout without having to run too long or too hard as you ease back into faster spring running.
 Any hill will work, just adjust your workout based on the incline and length of the hill.
 You can do short and steep hills or longer stretches with less of an incline.
 Start with about 4 repeats and build from there.
 Make sure to give yourself a chance to recover between sets.

-Strides and drills are great ways to get your body prepared for running faster.
+Strides and drills are great ways to get your body prepared for faster spring running.
 By adding a few sets of strides after an easy run, or working on some running drills a few days a week, you can improve your form and to get ready for speed work and races.
-Here is some information about strides and here are some examples of running drills.

 Plyometrics are explosive movements that help to improve power and speed.